 Over the years since the Treaty has entered into force, the investor-state dispute settlement mechanism has a proven operational record.
 If an investor chooses to bring a dispute to arbitration, there are three possible avenues: the International Centre for the Settlement of Investment Disputes (ICSID - an autonomous international institution with close links to the World Bank); a sole arbitrator or an ad hoc arbitration tribunal established under the rules of the United Nations Commission on International Trade Law (UNCITRAL); or an application to the Arbitration Institute of the Stockholm Chamber of Commerce.
 International arbitral awards are binding and final, and each Contracting Party is obliged to make provision for the effective enforcement of such awards in its area.

-The Secretariat is currently aware of over fifty cases (click on the link for more information) that have been brought by investors to international arbitration.
+The Secretariat is currently aware of over sixty cases (click on the link for more information) that have been brought by investors to international arbitration.

 The frequency with which disputes are brought by investors under the Energy Charter Treaty is increasing, due in part to an increased awareness among energy investors and the legal community about the Treaty.
 Bringing a case to international arbitration is a last resort for any investor.
 Nonetheless, the existence of a credible option to take a case to arbitration is important in encouraging member countries to observe their Treaty obligations and in promoting a stable environment for investment in line with the aims of the Treaty.